 Trading operations are incorporated into the Comprehensive Income and Expenditure Statement.
-Some are an integral part of one of the Council's services to the public (e.g. refuse collection), whilst others are support services to the Council's services to the public (e.g. schools catering).
-During 2013-2014 a sum of £9.65 million has been set aside to provide for future repairs and maintenance and estates rationalisation.
+Some are an integral part of one of the Council's services to the public (e.g. refuse collection), whilst others are support services to the Council's services to the public (e.g. schools' catering).
+Other areas including Trade Waste and Fleet Services are undertaken on a partial trading basis, with income of £1.1 million (Trade Waste) and £0.6 million (Fleet Services) being generated.
+It is not possible to identify the expenditure associated with the trading element of these services therefore these areas are not included above and remain within their respective service areas.
+During 2014-2015 a sum of £3.2 million has been set aside to provide for future repairs and maintenance and estates rationalisation.
 The expenditure of these operations is allocated or recharged to headings in the Net Operating Expenditure of Continuing Operations.
-Only a residual amount of the net surplus on trading operations is charged as Financing and Investment Income and Expenditure (see Note 14 on page 59):
+Only a residual amount of the net surplus on trading operations is charged as Financing and Investment Income and Expenditure (see Note 14 on page 57).

-201 12-2013 2013-2014 £'000 £'000 Net (surplus)/deficit on trading operations 9,403 8,417 Support services recharged to Expenditure of Continuing Operations - - Net (surplus)/deficit credited to Other Operating Expenditure 9,403 8,417
+2013-2014 2014-2015 £'000 £'000 Net (surplus)/deficit on trading operations 8,417 (2,658) Support services recharged to Expenditure of Continuing Operations - - Net (surplus)/deficit credited to Other Operating Expenditure 8,417 (2,658)